Teichlab/celltypist/README.md

 #Predict the cell identity of each input cell.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl')
 ```
-If your input file is in a gene-by-cell format (genes as rows and cells as columns), add the `transpose_input = True` argument.
+If your input file is in a gene-by-cell format (genes as rows and cells as columns), pass in the `transpose_input = True` argument.
 ```python
 #In case your input file is a gene-by-cell table.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', transpose_input = True)